-Ceylon (say-lawn) tea is a popular type of black tea that is also known as Sri Lankan tea.
-Served as an iced tea or nice and warm, it is a favourite beverage for many tea drinkers.
+Ceylon (say-lawn) tea is a popular type of black tea (also known as Sri Lankan tea).
+Served as an iced tea or nice and warm, it is a favourite drink for many tea drinkers.
 While Ceylon is known for its bold flavour, you might be surprised to know that it can vary greatly in taste, depending on where it's grown in the country.
 This difference in flavour is influenced by climate, soil, precipitation, sun, and plant varietals, and it is known as terroir.

 Kelaniya Temple (Kelaniya Raja Maha Vihara)

 One of the most sacred sites in Sri Lanka, the Kelaniya Temple is located approximately 11 kilometres (seven miles) from Colombo.
 Buddha himself is said to have visited the temple more than 2,000 years ago during his third visit to the country.
 Located on the banks of the River Kelani, Kelaniya is renowned for its frescoes, which depict historical events that have taken place in Sri Lanka.
 The temple has an intimate symbolic association with the political dynamics of the country.